A Few Questions for the Reporter Who Asked Trump If He Regrets "All the Lying" | Washingtonian (DC)

 HuffPost senior White House correspondent S.V.
 Dáte got a rare opportunity to ask President Trump a question during a briefing Thursday.
-He decided to go big: “Mr. President, after three-and-a-half years, do you regret, at all, all the lying you’ve done to the American people?”
+He decided to go big: “Mr. President, after three and a half years, do you regret, at all, all the lying you’ve done to the American people?”
 Trump didn’t answer, but the clip of the exchange went viral.
 Washingtonian got Dáte—who’s worked as a journalist for decades, with stints at the Associated Press, NPR, and National Journal—on the phone for a few minutes to ask him about the moment.

-Washingtonian: Why did you decide that yesterday was the time to ask the president your question?
+Why did you decide that yesterday was the time to ask the president your question?

-S.V.
-Dáte: Well, I had always, for months, thought that the next opportunity that I had to ask him a question, that would be the one that I would ask, because no one else seems to be asking it.
+Well, I had always, for months, thought that the next opportunity that I had to ask him a question, that would be the one that I would ask, because no one else seems to be asking it.
 And it seems to be the central thing to his presidency right now.
 You know, I work for HuffPost.
 It’s not like I get invited into the Oval Office for a one-on-one.
 So those opportunities that I have at a news conference are pretty rare.
 What’s happened though, with the coronavirus briefings, is we’re in a quasi-pool situation in the briefing room.
 So there’s fewer of us in there, meaning, depending on his mood, pretty much everyone in the briefing room can get a question.

 What do you make of the fact that he didn’t even try to answer?

 I had a range of possibilities that I thought might happen.
-That was my number one guess.
+That was my number-one guess.
 I mean, he did seem tired.
 He’s been seeming tired for many of his appearances lately, so maybe that was it.
 He just wasn’t in the mood to to get into a back-and-forth.
 But it was interesting that he either didn’t hear it or pretended not to hear it and then decided, after shaking his head a couple of times, maybe it was time just to move on to the next question.

 One of my kids has very selective hearing when it comes to questions he doesn’t want to deal with.

-I will say that I have noticed that he has he seems to have difficulty hearing questions from the back rows.
+I will say that I have noticed that he seems to have difficulty hearing questions from the back rows.
 So maybe it’s an actual physical thing and not just selective hearing, although there is that as well.
 He’s been asked difficult questions directly in front of him at his helicopter opportunities, and he pretends not to hear those.

 Do you think Trump considers himself a liar?

 Now, there’s a couple of theories on that.
 You remember Ted Cruz went off on this long rant about him the day of the Indiana primary back in 2016, and he said that Donald Trump, you could hook him up to a lie detector in the morning and ask him a question.
 He’ll give you one answer.
-Another one at noon and a third one is dinner time.
-And each time he’ll pass the lie detector tests because each time he thinks he’s telling the truth.
+Another one at noon, and a third one is dinnertime.
+And each time he’ll pass the lie-detector tests because each time he thinks he’s telling the truth.
 And maybe?

 But I think in his core, he understands that he’s just making stuff up.
 He used to call up the people at Page Six in New York and say, you know, I’m having relations with this supermodel or that person.
 He must know that he wasn’t actually sleeping with, you know, Carla Bruni.
 That’s not something you would get confused in your head.
 So at some level, he must understand that he’s just lying.
-And how much of that is he wishes he were with someone else or wishes he was more accomplished than he was, and how much he does just because he can’t think of what else to say at that moment and is just trying to get through that next five minutes, I don’t know.
+And how much of that is he wishes he were someone else or wishes he was more accomplished than he was, and how much he does just because he can’t think of what else to say at that moment and is just trying to get through that next five minutes, I don’t know.

 You wrote about the effects of Trump’s mendacity in January.
 I just reread the piece and noticed you asked what problems his lying might cause during a disease outbreak.

 I mean, I didn’t know at the time that we’d get to find out exactly and very soon how he would deal with such a thing.
-But yeah, I guess something that a lot of people don’t think about when they’re electing a president is: You ought to be thinking about the stuff that you haven’t thought of.
+But yeah, I guess something that a lot of people don’t think about when they’re electing a President is: You ought to be thinking about the stuff that you haven’t thought of.
 What are the bad things that can happen that you need someone to be able to deal with, that you can’t even imagine right now?
 And too often people say, Well, I’d like to have a beer with this person or whatever.
 You don’t pick an airline pilot like that.
 You don’t pick doctors like that.
 So maybe this is a wake-up call that this is an important job, and maybe someone who just makes stuff up all the time to make themselves feel better is not ideal for that position.

 I didn’t notice that anybody in the White House press corps followed up on your question.
 How good of a job do you think the press is doing in reckoning with Trump’s constant lying?